heikomilke/windows-service-shutdown-testing/README.md

 - can we find out the reason for the shutdown
 - for how long can we ignore the shutdown
   - are methods like Delay etc still available to us while in mode shutdown?

+# update

+- we added some code that attempts to stay alive after the shutdown has been caught
+- we managed to stay in a loop for 1 more second but after that we fail any further exceptions or anything else and the system reboots